kadykov/kadykov.com/memory-bank/progress.md

 This document tracks the development progress, current status, and known issues for the kadykov.com website.

 ## 1. Current Overall Status
--   **Date**: 2025-06-04
+-   **Date**: 2025-06-06
--   **Phase**: Blog Refinement - URL Structure, Listing Page Styling, and Image Handling.
+-   **Phase**: General Photo Gallery Implementation - Phase 1.
--   **Summary**: Completed a major overhaul of the blog's URL structure, styled the blog listing and tag pages with DaisyUI cards, and refined image rendering in these cards for consistency and CLS prevention.
-Semantic typography applied to new blog page titles.
+-   **Summary**: Starting implementation of a new general photo gallery system.
+This involves fetching photo data from a remote manifest, creating display components, and building pages for viewing all photos, photos by tag, and photos by date, including pagination.

 ## 2. What Works (Post-Blog Phase I & Recent Refinements)
 -   **Core Pages**: Home, About, CV (Markdown), Contact (Netlify Forms).